chrisanderson16/ACOM_Transmitter_FPGA_Dev/JANUS/README.md

 ##### Tukey Window
 This where where the filter board and amplifier of the project come into play.
-This will specify how the final transmitted way with appear.
+This will specify how the final transmitted wave will appear.
 In other words, how long each window of data transmission will take.
 For example, if I have a bit of value '1' and it's being transmitted with a frequency of 11200 Hz, I must specific how long this frequency will last.
 This is defined by the filter board.

 #### Bringing this all together
 When we bring this aspects of data transmission, we have a work JANUS compatible transmission chain.
 This is essential, as *Ultra* has defined the ACOM Transmitter must be JANUS compatible.